 Living behind high walls in the bubble world of a housing compound in Riyadh with trees, plastic grass and 24/7 aircon provides an opportunity to catch up on reading, reflection and real time out.
 Going out is a very different experience.
 There are few challenges for Chris as a male foreigner, apart from a significant language barrier.
 Oh, and, even as a left hander he has to eat with his right hand in public, to avoid attracting enough evil eye to give him indigestion.
 Chris has been courteously accepted somewhere into the middle of the patriarchal hierarchy and has been invited to coffee and dates by new friends.
 It’s some consolation for missing his favourite SAB brew.
 I am proud to report that unlike some of our boytjies, who won’t adapt to dry, Chris has not, yet, taken to making wine from Ceres fruit juice which is readily available in Saudi supermarkets.

 If you think that driving in Cape Town with our taxis is training for Saudi, forget it.
 This is next level madness.
 We are too new to understand, but it seems that for many Saudi men, turning the key of their huge 4x4s also ignites fuel injection testosterone.
 Red lights mean cross the intersection faster.
 A four lane highway means stay in your favourite lane till the last 10 meters and then cross all three to exit.
-The most stressful for us, in our modest sedan while battling with the street names which are mostly Sultan Bin Saud Fahad Abdul Fasil etc, is that by the time we have got to the etc part of the name we are about to miss our exit ramp and as big vehicles don’t let the little ones in we regularly over shoot.
-Shit!
-I wonder how to say that in Arabic – it’s probably not halal.
+The most stressful for us, in our modest sedan while battling with the street names which are mostly Sultan Bin Saud Fahad Abdul Fasil etc, is that by the time we have got to the etc part of the name we are about to miss our exit ramp.
+As big vehicles don’t let the little ones in we regularly over shoot.

 For me going out is an exercise in serial culture shocks.
 Realistically I can’t go out without Chris as my escort.
 But as `out’ for most women appears to be vast shopping malls, I would prefer to stay in.
 The shopping complexes are dominated by retailers selling expensive western style clothes, jewellery and cosmetics.
 Groups of shadow women in black abayas either with thin, see through, black veils covering their entire faces or with a slit for their eyes troll through the shops.
 As these are the only women one sees they must be buying the clothes.
 It’s a mystery, this desert with a dual life within and without.